 I don’t think so–that honor belongs to an unlikely candidate–the late and legendary Robin Williams because he had this famous quote.

-I just finished a book about Robin Williams–he made that statement shortly after he made it big with the TV series ‘Mork and Mindy’.
+I just finished reading a book about Robin Williams–he made that statement shortly after he landed in the big time with the TV series ‘Mork and Mindy’.
 He’d just hit the stratospheric Hollywood money zone, so people wondered why he drove a beat-up ’66 Land Rover instead of a brand-new Ferrari.
 That was his answer.

 Robin’s answer is one every car guy understands because it’s so simple.
 There is no magic in new cars–he understood that back in 1979 when he could have rolled up in a brand-new Rolls Royce instead of a beater Land Rover.